dtan20441/portfolio_restaurant_sales/README.md

 ![Image of dataset](https://github.com/dtan20441/portfolio_restaurant_sales/blob/main/restaurant_schema.png)

 ## Process
 1. **Data cleaning**: Item names and prices were missing, with some of the empty values being resolved using known information.
-Some inconsistent formats, such as "Chili Beef" and "Chilli Beef".
+Some inconsistent formats, such as "Beef Chili" and "Beef Chilli".
 2. **Visualisations from Pivot Tables**:
 - Line chart for revenue trend.
 - Horizontal bar chart for top performing menu items.